Carry-On Hearts… Her Cheapest Way to Travel Away From Him

 She discovered that suffering didn’t vanish merely because the money switched.

-In Marrakech tears fell as she drank mint tea, touched by the waiter’s smile.
+In Marrakech tears fell as she drank mint tea because the waiter smiled too much.

 In Fez she roamed through alleys tight they seemed like veins throbbing with a vitality just, beyond her grasp.